-Keywords: classroom environment, teacher support, task orientation, student attitude, science education, predictive influence
+Keywords: classroom environment, teacher support, task orientation, student attitude, science education, predictive influence.

 1. INTRODUCTION

 The classroom environment encompasses the psychological, social, cultural, and physical dimensions of the learning setting, all of which significantly influence students’ motivation and academic success.
 (Rusticus et al., 2022).
 It is characterized by a safe and comfortable atmosphere that prevents boredom and fatigue, fostering active learning and student motivation (Yusuf et al., 2023).
 A positive classroom environment can be shaped by the physical setting and the teacher's role in creating a positive atmosphere (Al-Obaydi, 2020).
 Effective classroom management is crucial for a safe and comfortable learning process, especially in diverse classrooms where teachers must manage differences in student characters, needs, and potentials to create a conducive and meaningful atmosphere.
 Strategies for managing classrooms, especially inclusive ones with students who have learning or behavioral challenges, require teachers to be structured, consistent, and reinforcing, with fidelity to established behavioral expectations being essential (Polirstok, 2015, as cited in Imron et al, 2025).
 According to Yusuf et al. (2023), teachers play a crucial role in ensuring classroom effectiveness, as fostering a comfortable, enjoyable, and motivating environment enhances student learning.